metamellow/gm/README.md

 # Notes 🔥

-- THIS REPO WILL BE OUTDATED (and a new one will be used -- and this will act to forward)
+- THIS REPO IS BE OUTDATED
-- This is the repository for the Bank of Nowhere website!
+- Please see HTTPS://BANKOFNOWHERE.WORLD
 - This repository is being synced through fleek onto IPFS and then sent to ENS bankofnowhere.eth

 # New Site Info